IT’S A WONDERFUL LIFE, A LIVE RADIO PLAY

 IT’S A WONDERFUL LIFE, A LIVE RADIO PLAY will feature: Madison Duree, Brianna Franklin, Aurora Gooch, Trevor Kight, Ryan Ostendorf, Lovisa Samuelsson, Calvin Sanger, Nicholis Sheley, Hannah Steinmann, Gabriel Uribe-Eccles, Johnny Waaler and Stefan Wayne.

-Performances will be November 8-18, Wednesday through Saturday @ 7:30pm, Sunday November 12 and Saturday November 18 @ 2pm.
-The Sunday, November 12, 2pm performance will be live-captioned for the hearing-impaired.
+Performances will be November 8-18, Wednesday through Saturday @ 7:30pm, Saturday November 18 @ 2pm.
 Ticket prices are $18 general/$15 seniors & SBCC staff/$10 students and seating is general admission.
 Due to the intimate nature of the Jurkowitz Theatre, no late seating is permitted.
 Parking is free and near the theatre on SBCC’s West Campus, 900 block of Cliff Drive.
 Call the Garvin Theatre Box Office at 805-965-5935 or purchase tickets online at www.theatregroupsbcc.com.

 Event Details